VEGOILS-Palm drops for second session on weaker Chicago soyoil

 * Exports of Malaysian palm oil products for September were seen rising between 5.4% and 8.1%, independent inspection company AmSpec Agri Malaysia and cargo surveyor Intertek Testing Services data showed.

 * Indonesia raised its crude palm oil reference price to $827.37 a ton for the Oct.
-1-15 period, which kept export tax and levy for crude palm oil unchanged at $33 and $85 per ton.
+1-15 period but kept export tax and levy for crude palm oil unchanged at $33 and $85 per ton.

-* Malaysian palm oil is expected to trade between 3,700 to 4,500 ringgit ($790-$960) per metric ton from now until mid-2024, as an El Niño weather pattern threatens supplies amid rising demand, analyst said.
+* Malaysian palm oil is expected to trade between 3,700 and 4,500 ringgit per metric ton from now until mid-2024, as an El Niño weather pattern threatens supplies amid rising demand, analysts said.

 MARKET NEWS